 - H-1B: Copy of your I-797 H-1B approval

-- F-1/J-1 Students and J-1 Student Interns: Download the Social Security Employment Verification Letter.
+- F-1/J-1 Students & J-1 Student Interns: Download the Social Security Employment Verification Letter.
 Have your employing department complete the top portion of the letter.
 Then obtain a signature on the bottom portion from ISSS.
-During the dates on August 28th to September 6th only an appointment will be required for this service.
+Please check our appointment website for information on when you can obtain this signature.